Asian Elves – All You Need To Know

 Flower Elves From The Chinese Mythologies

+We have the Flower elves in Chinese mythology.
+This mythology first originated from a story.
+If you read the story of the flower elf, you will get information on the flower elf.
 We don’t find any other information about the flower elf except the story.
 There are many other mythical creatures in Chinese mythology.
 This is the only case where we find the elf in the name or introduction of the elves.

 Elves From The Japanese Mythology

-The most popular yokai out there are Tanuki, Kitsune, Kappa, and Tengu.
+1. Yokai: There are many types of Yokai in Japanese mythology.
+Yokai are subtle creatures that we may consider harmful to humans.
+However, they are not harmful to everybody.
+The most popular yokai are Tanuki, Kitsune, Kappa, and Tengu.
 Well, they have different forms and characteristics.
 However, Japan has thousands of Yokai.
 But they do have the characteristics of elves.

 2. Ogre: Ogre is also known as Oni.
 Ogre has the ears like any elves of German folklore.
 But they do have a large body structure.
 Well, they do work in hell for the most part.
 However, ogres or Oni can be very harmful to humans.
 Many Japanese people always fear the Oni.

-Demythologising Elves As People
+Demythologizing Elves As People

 Warcraft Can Tell Us About Race In Real Life

-South-East Asian Elves
+Southeast Asian Elves

 Hyang (Indonesia)